Low Blood Sugar in Newborns

-- Babies who get too cold after birth and are not allowed skin on skin contact with mom.
+Babies who get too cold after birth and are not allowed skin on skin contact.

-- Moms who are given intravenous fluids containing glucose
+- Mothers who are given intravenous fluids containing glucose.

 - Breastfeed as often as you can.
-Breast milk will help stabilize baby’s blood sugar levels.
+Breast milk will help stabilize a baby’s blood sugar levels.

-- If mom is diabetic she should eat well and control her diabetes properly during her pregnancy.
+- If the mother is diabetic, she should eat well and control her diabetes properly during her pregnancy.